September Massacres: Prussian advance and Paris reaction

-Madame de Stael

-Around 4 in the afternoon Madame de Staël, as ambassadress of Sweden, who lived in Rue du Bac near Champ de Mars, tried to flee through crowded streets but her carriage was stopped and the crowd forced her to go to the Paris town hall, where Robespierre presided.
-(However, according to Maximilien's sister Charlotte, he never presided over the insurrectionary commune.
-According to Louvet de Couvrai he "governed" the Paris Conseil Général of the département.)
+Around 4 pm Madame de Staël, as ambassadress of Sweden who lived in Rue du Bac near Champ de Mars, tried to flee through crowded streets, but her carriage was stopped and the crowd forced her to go to the Paris town hall, where Robespierre presided.
+(However, according to Robespierre's sister Charlotte, he never presided over the insurrectionary commune.
+According to Jean-Baptiste Louvet de Couvray he "governed" the Paris Conseil Général of the département.)
 Late in the evening, she was conveyed home, escorted by the procurator Louis Pierre Manuel.
 The next day the secretary-general to the Commune of Paris, Tallien, arrived with a passport and accompanied her to the barrier.

 Massacres

-The first massacre began in the quartier Latin around 14:30 on Sunday afternoon when 24 non-juring priests were being transported to the prison de l'Abbaye near the Abbey of Saint-Germain-des-Prés, after being interrogated by Billaud-Varenne in the town hall.
-One of the carriages, escorted by Fédérés, was attacked after an incident.
+The first massacre began in the quartier Latin around 2:30 pm on 2 September when 24 nonjuring priests were being transported to the prison de l'Abbaye near the Abbey of Saint-Germain-des-Prés, after being interrogated by Billaud-Varenne in the town hall.
+One of the carriages, escorted by fédérés, was attacked after an incident.
 The fédérés killed three men in the middle of the street, before the procession arrived at the prison.
 Eighteen of the arrested were taken inside.
 They then mutilated the bodies, "with circumstances of barbarity too shocking to describe" according to the British diplomatic dispatch.
 One of their victims was the former minister of foreign affairs Armand Marc, comte de Montmorin.
 Roch-Ambroise Cucurron Sicard was recognized as a beneficent priest and released.

 Carmes prison

 In the late afternoon 115 priests in the former convent of Carmelites, detained with the message they would be deported to French Guiana, were massacred in the courtyard with axes, spikes, swords and pistols by people with a strong patois accent.
 They forced the priests one by one to take the oath on the Civil Constitution of the Clergy and "swear to be faithful to the nation and to maintain liberty and equality or die defending it".
 Some priests hid in the choir and behind the altar.
 Several tried to get away by climbing in the trees and over the walls and making their escape through the Rue Cassette.

-At around 1700 hours, a group of 200 "Septembriseurs" came to the house of Roland on Place Dauphine to arrest him, but, as he was at the ministry, they went there.
+Among the dead where Solomon Leclercq and Jacques Jules Bonnaud.
+At around 5:00 pm, a group of 200 "Septembriseurs" came to the house of Roland on Place Dauphine to arrest him, but as he was at the ministry they went there.